 Source: WAHTN CCI Handbook

+Even with careful planning there may be times when things go wrong.
 While many issues can be resolved through informal discussions, it is important to act promptly if you sense something is going wrong.
 Unresolved problems can escalate and affect more members of the team or organisation.
 Depending on the nature of the issue, consider the following steps:

 Steps to Take